pegasystems/pega-helm-charts/charts/pega/charts/hazelcast/README.md

 Name                                           | Description                                           | Default value |
 ------------------------------------------------|-------------------------------------------------------|---|
-`client.clusterName` | Cluster Name for Pega nodes to connect to for Client-Server Deployment | `PRPC`
+`client.clusterName` | Cluster Name for Pega nodes to connect to for client-server Deployment | `PRPC`

 #### Server Parameters